pasierb/cv/README.md

     ---------------------------------------

     Designed and implemented distributed, multi factory (glass plants) data analytics system (Docker, PostgreSQL, MongoDB, NodeJS, Ruby on Rails, Vue.js, Highcharts), successfully commissioned at plants in Ukraine, Brazil, Turkey and Germany.

-    Designed and implemented production line supervisory system as a web app (PostgreSQL, Ruby on Rails, AngularJS, Highcharts) on top of existing Java app, successfully commissioned at plants in Ukraine and Brazil.

     01.2014 - 11.2017, Zug, Switzerland